 Rajeev Balasubramanyam’s first novel, IN BEAUTIFUL DISGUISES (Bloomsbury 2000) won a Betty Trask Prize and was nominated for the Guardian First Fiction Prize.
 In 2004 he was awarded the Clarissa Luard Prize for the best British writer under the age of 35.
-His long-awaited second novel, THE DREAMER (HarperCollins 2010) was published to critical acclaim in 2010, based on his Ian St. James Award-winning story of the same title.
+His latest novel is PROFESSOR CHANDRA FOLLOWS HIS BLISS (Chatto & Windus/Random House 2019) which is translated into six languages and was the Bookseller’s book of the month in June 2019.

 Rajeev holds a PhD in English, and degrees from the universities of Oxford and Cambridge.
 He has lived in London, Manchester, a remote Suffolk beach, Berlin, Kathmandu, and Hong Kong, where he was a Research Scholar in the Society of Scholars at Hong Kong University.
 He was a currently a fellow of the Hemera Foundation from 2014-16, for writers with a meditation practice, and has been writer in residence at Crestone Zen Mountain Center and the Zen Center of New York City.

 His journalism has appeared in VICE, the Washington Post, The Economist, Salon, London Review of Books, McSweeney’s, The Paris Review, the Rumpus, New Statesman, The Independent, Frieze and others.
 His short fiction has been widely anthologised, most recently in McSweeney’s, The Paris Review, The Rumpus, and the Missouri Review.

 He has recently launched a podcast called BLISSFUL THINKING, in which he interviews people of colour about their spirituality.